 Institutions Covered by the Rules

-The rules explained in this article apply to public institutions such as local community service centres (“CLSCs”), hospitals, youth protection centres, residential and long-term care centres (“CHSLDs”) and rehabilitation centres.
+The rules explained in this article apply to public institutions and facilities such as local community service centres (“CLSCs”), hospitals, youth protection centres, residential and long-term care centres (“CHSLDs”) and rehabilitation centres.

 The rules also apply to other organizations that have contracts with a public institution.
 For example, the rules might apply to a group home offering services under a contract with a health and social services institution.